JPGygax68/path-manip/README.md

 Importing the package
 ---------------------

-Path.js supports both the CommonJS (synchronous) and the AMD (asynchronous) forms of `require`.
+Path.js supports both the CommonJS (synchronous) and the AMD (asynchronous) forms of importing.
 So, for Node:

 	var Path = require('path');